Improving the Brighton Station area

 - a great interchange – a place that helps you get where you’re going as quickly, or as slowly, as you want

-The first phase of the work began with improvements to Surrey Street in January 2014, with work on Queens Road and the station forecourt to follow.
-The work is due for completion in the autumn.
-The scheme will complement improvements being carried out by Southern Rail inside the station.
+The work began in January 2014 and improvements to Surrey Street and Queens Road are nearing completion.
+Work is due to start on the junction of Queens Road, Gloucester Road, and Upper Gloucester Road in early May, with improvements to the station forecourt to follow.
+The work is due for completion in the autumn, and will complement improvements being carried out by Southern Rail inside the station.

 The final scheme